-Age advisory: 18+.
-Duration: the double bill (with Avital Raz) will last up to a maximum of 2 hours, including an interval (running order tbc).
-For specific age and access information please email email@example.com or call 0161 232 6086.
+Age advisory: 18+ Duration: the double bill will last up to a maximum of 2 hours, including an interval.
+Both works are largely spoken English; there is some use of flashing light and glycerine vapour.
+For specific age and access information before the event please email email@example.com or call 0161 232 6086.

 Exploring the social pressures impacting young gay men, Staying In examines identity, anxiety and internalised homophobia through psychology, physical theatre and a good dose of absurdity.